0xffiber/ffaust/README.md

 The tool is under active development:

 - [ ] Proper CLI args, advanced configuration for interface(s), IP ranges, etc
+- [ ] Run multiple threads (test if this is going to be necessary againsts single IP address)
 - [ ] Logger to print progress
 - [ ] Support source IP spoofing (with flag)
 - [ ] Multiple targets (ip/port pairs), option to read config from stdin, resolve for hostnames